Right to Work Check: Employer Compliance Guide

 How often should follow-up checks be conducted?

-Employers must keep records of right to work checks for the duration of the individual’s employment and for at least two years after their employment ends.
-This includes copies of documents and dates of checks.
+Employers must keep records for the duration of the individual’s employment and for at least two years after employment ends.
+Records must be clear, legible and stored in a format that cannot be altered.

-Can I accept copies of documents instead of originals for a Right to Work Check?
+Can I accept copies or scans of documents for a Right to Work check?

 What should I do if I am unsure about the authenticity of a document?